 Step 4.
 Lastly, right-click on your device driver and click on Uninstall Device.
 Follow the on-screen prompts to remove the device from your computer.

-After uninstalling your device driver, restart your computer and Windows will automatically install the proper driver for your device.
-Once done, repeat the process until you have updated all of your device drivers.
+After uninstalling your driver, restart your computer, and Windows will automatically install the proper driver for your device.
+Once done, repeat the process until you have updated your drivers.

 Method 3: Use System File Checker

-Now, the BSOD error message on your computer can also indicate that some of your Windows system files have a problem.
-Luckily, Windows has a built-in tool called System File Checker that scans your operating system for any missing or corrupted system files.
+The BSOD error on your computer can indicate that some of your Windows system files have a problem.
+Luckily, the Windows operating system has a built-in scanner that checks your operating system for any missing or corrupted system files.

 To use the SFC scanner on your computer, follow the steps below.

 Step 2.
-Now, click on Run as Administrator to launch the program with administrative permissions.
+Click on Run as Administrator to launch the program with administrative permissions.